mcl-uk/Eliptic_Curve_Cryptography/README.md

-# Eliptic Curve Cryptography
+# Elliptic Curve Cryptography
 <i>ECC explained and illustrated with simple python code</i>

 Inspired by https://www.johannes-bauer.com/compsci/ecc/ and https://github.com/user8547/fast-ecc-python

 Demo of ECC keygen, encrypt & decrypt in plain python, migrateable to microPython

-First, note there is nothing eliptical or curvey about 'eliptic curves' in this context.
+First, note there is nothing elliptical or curvey about 'eliptic curves' in this context.
 In ECC the curve is constrained to a finite integer number space and becomes a collection of xy points that satisfy the equation: y^2 = x^3 + ax + b _within_ our chosen number space.
 Imagine a (huge) piece of graph paper with many dots peppered on it.
 One of the dots is chosen as a starting point (referred to as G) and the maths of ECC involves moving through the dots on a well defined but seemingly random route.